7 September 2023

 REALITY An apprenticeship is a debt-free path to success

-The government pays two-thirds of a degree apprentice’s tuition fees (capped at £18,000), whilst the employer covers the rest.
+The government pays two-thirds of a degree apprentice’s tuition fees while the employer covers the rest.
 Rather than leaving university with an average debt of £50,000, they’ll start on an average salary of £18,860 per year and graduate with zero debt.

 MYTH #3 Apprenticeships limit your future career prospects